application-research/estuary-docs/documentation/tutorial-managing-files-with-rclone.md

 ### Step 3: Sync files between Estuary and local storage

 Once you finish configuring rclone to allow Estuary access, let's try to managing your files between Estuary and local storage.
+Note that Estuary uses [collections](https://docs.estuary.tech/tutorial-working-with-collections) to organize sets of files and folders.

 There are various ways to move your files from local storage to Estuary.

 + Copy or move files one by one
 + Sync the whole folder from local storage to Estuary
 + Bi-sync folder between local storage and Estuary

-Estuary uses [collections](https://docs.estuary.tech/collections-create) to organize sets of files and folders.

 Next, we will explore a few of these methods.